-Bell peppers (Capsicum annuum) are the fruits of certain plants from the nightshade family.
+Bell peppers (Capsicum annuum) are fruits that belong to the nightshade family.

 They are related to chili peppers, tomatoes, and breadfruit, all of which are native to Central and South America.

-Also called sweet peppers or capsicums, bell peppers are eaten as vegetables, either raw or cooked.
+Also called sweet peppers or capsicums, bell peppers can be eaten either raw or cooked.

-Like their close relatives, the chili peppers, bell peppers are sometimes dried and powdered.
-In that case they are referred to as paprika.
+Like their close relatives, chili peppers, bell peppers are sometimes dried and powdered.
+In that case, they are referred to as paprika.

 They are low in calories and exceptionally rich in vitamin C and other antioxidants, making them an excellent addition to a healthy diet.

 Bell peppers come in various colors, such as red, yellow, orange, and green — which are unripe.

 Green, unripe peppers have a slightly bitter flavor and are not as sweet as fully ripe ones.

 This article tells you everything you need to know about peppers.